 The consequences of committing perjury are severe.
 If courts find you guilty of perjury, you could face up to five years in prison under federal law.
 This sentence reflects the gravity of undermining judicial integrity.
 Perjury affects individual cases and harms public trust in legal systems.

 Perjury carries significant penalties.
-Under federal statute 18 U.S.C. § 1621, anyone found guilty of perjury can face up to five years in prison.
+Under federal statute 18 U.S.C. § 1621, anyone guilty of perjury can face up to five years in prison.

 The exact sentence can vary depending on factors like the perjury's impact on the case and the defendant's previous criminal history.
 Judges consider these factors when determining the appropriate punishment for someone convicted of perjury.